the-trumpeter/Timetaber-website-sandbox/iconComp.md

 ![IconCompPoster](https://github.com/user-attachments/assets/3b874a52-a957-44d4-99ad-17710e48c2dd)

+> [!NOTE]
-<b>Note:</b> This competition is only open to students at Hunter School of the Performing Arts.
+> This competition is only open to students at Hunter School of the Performing Arts.
 Sorry.

 <h3>